enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 #### Monday, October 27: Roots of Wisdom

-A day of stillness and rest by the river.
+A morning of stillness and rest.
 In the afternoon, we meet an elder holding the deep wisdom of the Teenek people.
 His stories, like ancient roots, offer insights into the connection between life, land, and spirit, grounding us in the heart of this journey.

 #### Tuesday, October 28: Flowing into Wonder

 ![](/assets/img/courses/huaesteca/Tamul-river-boat.jpg){:.right.thumb width="250"}

-The river becomes our guide as we row to the majestic Tamul waterfall.
+The river becomes our guide as we navigate the Tampaón River, where we will embark on a panga - a small boat - to row as a collective and visit the massive, 350-ft waterfall of Tamul.
 Its cascading power reminds us of life’s relentless force, carving paths through stone and time.
+After a refreshing swim, we will enjoy a meal before heading back to our accommodation for rest.